vyneras/pokemon-frlg-tracker/patch_notes.md

 + Fixed the fishing encounter access rules for Cerulean City
 + Fixed the surfing encounter access rules for the Safari Zone
 + Fixed the fishing encounter access rules for Kindle Road
++ Fixed a few issues with version exclusive encounter counts